 If you are entering a military divorce, it is important to understand all the protections and legislation that governs such proceedings.
 One of these protective laws is the Servicemembers Civil Relief Act.
 This is commonly brought before a court in a divorce proceeding and can hinder the progression your action.
-Therefore, should be discussed with your Pensacola Divorce Attorney.
+Therefore, should be discussed with your divorce attorney.

 The Service Members Civil Relief Act is a federal law adopted by the State of Florida through statute 250.5201.
 The law was enacted to provide military members the security of postponing certain legal actions while they are deployed or on active duty, in order for them to focus on their responsibility at hand and not be distracted by legal battles on the home front.
 The one unique difference between the federal statute and Florida’s is the expansion of coverage given to National Guard members who are called into active status by the governor.
 This protection is not provided for in the federal legislation.